 Value-added tax (VAT)

 VAT is charged at the rates of 14% or 0% on the taxable supply of goods and services within Guyana by a registered person.
 VAT-registered entities are required to file VAT returns and remit VAT payments by the 21st day of the month after the end of the period.

 Zero-rated supplies include goods and services for export and certain medical supplies.
-Exempt supplies include international transport services, locally mined raw gold or diamonds, educational services, residential rent, financial services and certain medical services, food items and consumer products.
-The supply of machinery and equipment for obtaining, generating and utilising electricity from renewable energy sources is all exempt.
+Exempt supplies include international transport services, locally mined raw gold or diamonds, educational services, residential rent, financial services, and certain medical services, food items, and consumer products.
+The supply of machinery and equipment for obtaining, generating, and utilising electricity from renewable energy sources is all exempt.

 Customs duty is paid on all goods imported into Guyana.
 The rates of duty vary between 5% and 150%, depending on the classification of the item in question.
 Rates of duty are highest on ‘luxury items’, which include perfumes.